-Resource Mobilisation and Mainstreaming (Goal D, Milestone D.1, Milestone B.1 and targets 14 and 15)
+Resource Mobilisation and Mainstreaming (Goal D and targets 14, 15, 18 and 19.1)

 To achieve the transformative vision of the CBD requires that biodiversity be mainstreamed via a whole-of-government approach, and in cooperation with the private sector and civil society.
 This requires that nature and nature's contributions to people are comprehensively and transparently measured and monitored as a starting point.
 Australia can lead by example by quickly implementing the agreed UN statistical framework for natural capital accounting - the System of Environmental - Economic Accounting (SEEA-EA) and harmonising national environmental accounts, for example through the ABS.
 This will facilitate embedding nature into decision-making within the private sector and government.